AlexTISYoung/snipar/docs/guide.rst

 The default behaviour of the gwas.py script is also appropriate for strongly structured samples, but will generally have reduced power compared to the robust estimator.
 See `Guan et al. 2025 <https://www.nature.com/articles/s41588-025-02118-0>`_ for more details

-By defualt the :ref:`gwas.py <gwas.py>` script estimates a variance component model that models the phenotypic correlation between siblings after accounting for the covariates.
+By default the :ref:`gwas.py <gwas.py>` script estimates a variance component model that models the phenotypic correlation between siblings after accounting for the covariates.
 Modelling correlations between siblings is important to ensure statistically efficient estimates of direct genetic effects are obtained from samples with siblings.
 If a :ref:`GRM <GRM>` is provided, an additional variance component will be added that models the correlation between individuals with genetic relatedness passing a chosen threshold